 This is the headache itself.
 Most of the time:

-- It’s usually a severe throbbing or pulsing pain.
+- It’s usually a moderate to severe throbbing or pulsing pain.

 - It affects one side of your head or one eye.